 The Grand Canyon Hiking Plan – North Rim Trails

 Experienced hikers 12+ will enjoy the North Kaibab Trail, not far from the North Rim ranger station.
 Families with kids 8+ should look into the half-day mule rides down the rim to Roaring Springs.
 Another popular alternative on this rugged rim is the easy-going 5-mile Widforss Trail.
 The best of the nearby lookouts is at Point Imperial, about 11 miles from the Grand Canyon Lodge.

 At Cape Royal, about 50 miles south on the Walhalla Plateau, you can picnic while enjoying views of the Colorado River below.
 From here, you can hike the mile-long Cliff Springs Trail which passes the remains of an Anasazi granary on the way to Cliff Springs.

-For families with school-age children, river rafting should be the first choice activity after hiking.
-Although there are several other rafting companies, O.A.R.S. ( 800/346-6277) gets top marks for its guides and great camp cooking, and offers reduced family rates.
+River rafting should be the first choice activity after hiking for school age children.
+There are several other rafting companies, yet OARS gets top marks for its guides and great camp cooking.
+Note that OARS offers reduced family rates.

 Don’t forget: Hikers should wear protection from the sun and the cold year-round, and carry plenty of drinking water.
 Always ask a park ranger for a free trail map and information about current trail conditions before setting out.